 Relic Wines was started by Michael Hirby & Schatzi Throckmorton.
 Michael has an interesting story of how he ended up working as a winemaker in Napa.
-He was in school at Colorado College (where he eventually graduated with a degree in Philosophy) when he found out one of his classmates owned a restaurant, interestingly named Primativo.
+He was in school at Colorado College in Colorado Springs (where he eventually graduated with a degree in Philosophy) when he found out one of his classmates owned a restaurant, interestingly named Primativo.
 With a restaurant name like that they were sure to have a nice wine list and Michael ended up working as their sommelier and gaining valuable insights and tasting knowledge of domestic and international wines.
 He eventually moved to France to take a job at a winery but just before he was to start he was informed there was no job available.
 Not exactly the kind of news you want to hear when you are already invested in taking a position overseas.

 Mike stayed in France longer and eventually found his was back to the USA and to Napa.
 He arrived in the Napa Valley without knowing anyone, having housing lined up or a job but fortunately discovered Behrens & Hitchcock Winery high on Spring Mountain.
 During his time there, he served as their assistant winemaker learning valuable wine making information from owner Les Behrens before branching out on his own.
 Later he became winemaker at Realm Cellars.
 Besides running Relic he is also winemaker for several other boutique wineries.